RyanFitzgerald/tagselector/README.md

 ## Usage

-To use, simply create a select field with the ``multiple`` attribute and an ID, as well as some options with values and text:
+To use, simply create a select field with a unique ID, as well as some options with text and values:

 ```html
 <select id="someSelect">